What Happens If You Go Over Your Fat Macros (Is This Bad?)

 Cholesterol Increases

-If you’re eating a lot of saturated and trans fats you’re likely to see elevated cholesterol readings.
 High cholesterol caused by a diet high in unhealthy fats will increase your risk of heart disease and stroke and has been connected to diabetes and high blood pressure.

 Bad Breath

 If you’re eating over your fat macros it is possible that fat could be your primary source of energy.
 Where fat is your primary source of energy this is what your body will burn to fuel itself or your exercise efforts.
-When this occurs you might notice that you have an unpleasant taste in your mouth and smell to your breath.

-This is an indicator of a high fat diet which could be occurring as a result of you constantly overeating on your fat macros.
+This is an indicator of a high-fat diet which could be occurring as a result of you constantly overeating on your fat macros.

 Gastrointestinal Discomfort

-Overeating on your fat macros, might lead you to experience constipation or other digestive problems.
-This is because often they lack fibre and in some cases other nutrients which help promote a healthy gastrointestinal tract.
+This is because often they lack fiber and in some cases other nutrients that help promote a healthy gastrointestinal tract.

 Feeling Gross

-Trans and saturated fats are known to cause inflammation in the body.
 If you’re eating these in high quantities and they’re causing you to regularly go over your fat macros you may feel bloated and sluggish.

 Should You Be Concerned If You Go Over Your Fat Macros?

-Don’t worry if you go over your fat macros here and there.
-Your nutritional habits and behaviors will dictate how you feel, perform and progress towards your goals.
-So if going over on your fat macros is not a common theme in your diet, then you’re unlikely to experience a negative impact.
+So if going over your fat macros is not a common theme in your diet, then you’re unlikely to experience a negative impact.

-Try to avoid being hyper fixated on achieving exact targets when tracking macros, instead opt for balance and flexibility when tracking your macros.
+Try to avoid being hyper-fixated on achieving exact targets when tracking macros, instead opt for balance and flexibility when tracking your macros.
 This way you avoid stressing about your food intake and creating an unhealthy relationship with food.

 Results from tracking your macros come from being consistent most of the time, not from being perfect some of the time.
-So if you go over your fats for a day here and there, just go back to your usual habits and macros the next day.

 To minimize any anguish you might experience should you go over your fat macros, remember:

-• Going over your fats occasionally isn’t going to matter in the long run
+- Going over your fats occasionally isn’t going to matter in the long run

-• There are no definitive targets, your macros are simply a guide
+- There are no definitive targets, your macros are simply a guide

 Let’s discuss each of these concepts further.